Code-Institute-Submissions/physics-code/README.md

 [Bootstrap Display Properties](https://getbootstrap.com/docs/4.0/utilities/display/) were added to the code at the card level.
 A user on a large screen is able to view the equation on three lines, where a mobile user will see the equation appear on five lines at appropriate break points.
 MathJax equations can not have a d-none attribute and this would fail to hide the equation.
 It was discovered the entire card that contained the equation needed to be hidden for the anticipated outcome to occur.

 The author picture (displayed on the home page wireframe) was not the final chosen picture.
-Instead, on a large screen, a full body picture with the caricatures holding books is displayed.
+Instead, on a large screen, a full body picture with the caricature holding books is displayed.
 On a smaller screen, a close up of the caricature's head is displayed.
 Both allow a hover enhancement which enlarges the picture by 10%.
 Hover enlargement is also found on the index page as users mouse-over the display cards.
 It was anticipated this would be included for all cards throughout the site, but the enlarging cards detracted from the purpose and was not included in the final version.
 Originally, cards didn't enlarge, but shrunk.
 This also detracted from their purpose.

 Although [Hover.css:](https://ianlunn.github.io/Hover/) had been considered for the site, in the end a previously used hover code was included in CSS without the use of any external libraries.